biolink/biolink-model/docs/increases_transport_of.md

----
-parent: Slots
-title: biolink:increases_transport_of
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: increases_transport_of
+# Type: increases transport of

-translator_minimal
-{: .translator_minimal-subset-label }

 holds between two molecular entities where the action or effect of one increases the rate of transport of the other across some boundary in a system of interest

 URI: [biolink:increases_transport_of](https://w3id.org/biolink/vocab/increases_transport_of)

 ## Domain and Range